DrengrVikingr/cs391project/README.md

 Our project does not make use of any external libraries.

 5.
-- Download project
+- Download the project
-- Open the project in VSCode with live server kit.
+- Open the project in VSCode with live server kit.\
+OR
+- Download the project
+- Open /home/index.html with your favourite browser (preferably Chrome)